turingschool/launch-curriculum/module5/projects/CallingAnApiMiniProject.md

 ## Overview

 For this mini project, imagine that you are working on a team with other developers.
-One of your teammate is responsible for building an API for keeping track of someone's favorite gifs.
+One of your teammates is responsible for building an API for keeping track of someone's favorite gifs.
 Your job is to build a .NET MVC application to call your teammate's API and allow for user interaction.

 For this project you will be working in pairs and utilizing driver/navigator pair programming.